thureinh/job_project/README.md

 This system is about booking ticket for buses.
 There are two roles in this system **—** admin and user.
 Admin manage routes and user can explore those routes and book.

 ## Installation
  1. First, install docker and composer.
  2. Clone this repository.

+> If error occur in cloning process due to zone.identifier file, run this command as administrator`git config --system core.protectNTFS false` and then clone again.

-3. Then create a docker network named **bus-ticket-network**.`docker network create bus-ticket-network`
+ 3. Then create a docker network named **bus-ticket-network** `docker network create bus-ticket-network`
   4. In frontend directory, type `make init`, then `make run`.
 You should see development server running in terminal.
   5. In src directory of backend, type `composer install`.
   6. Then in root directory of backend, type `make init`.